 We receieved a record number of applications for the 2019 admissions cycle with 3,100+.
 We typically enroll 160-180 students in the entering class.
 Our entering class data for the fall 2020 entering class outlines class demographics in more detail.

 Do you allow formal interviews with the admissions committee?

 Each year, the Admissions Committee selects a handful of applicants to interview.
 This is an internal process, and you will be contacted directly if we want to conduct an interview.

 When can I expect to receive a decision on my application?

-The Admissions Committee begins reviewing completed applications in early October.
+The Admissions Committee begins reviewing completed applications in mid-October.
 We notify applicants by email regarding the Committee's decision on a rolling basis.
 We only mail letters to applicants whom we admit.
 If you receive a thin envelope from us, open it - it contains good news!

 Do you have a waitlist?

 We establish a waitlist beginning in the fall and notify those who are listed.
 The waitlist is not ranked.
 The waitlist is reviewed periodically on an as-needed basis.
 Applicants are notified if there is any change in decision.